input-output-hk/partner-chains-smart-contracts/offchain/README.md

   --ogmios-secure          Whether ogmios is using an HTTPS connection
 ```

-So in case you want to use a remote ogmios service on `https://1.2.3.4:5678`, you want to use the following arguments:
+So if you want to use a remote ogmios service on `https://1.2.3.4:5678`, use the following arguments:

 ```
 nix run .#sidechain-main-cli -- burn --amount 100 --recipient aabb --ogmios-host 1.2.3.4 --ogmios-port 5678 --ogmios-secure